In this article, we are going to discuss Trekking In Nepal with kids.

 Short level easy treks are for beginners and families.
 The famous Annapurna region offers various family level treks like Poon Hill, Royal Trek.
 Various hiking opportunities are also available around Kathmandu Valley.

-You can also go for walking tours or holidays in a single center.
-If you want to trek in a mountainous route, you need to hire a guide.
+You can also go on walking tours or holidays in a single center.
+If you want to trek a mountainous route, you need to hire a guide.
 Hiring a porter will help you carry your goods and kids making the trek more pleasant and fun.

-You can hire a person to carry your child while trekking.
+You can hire a person to carry your child while Trekking in Nepal with kids.
 Horse treks are also available in Nepal.
-Nepalese people are also very welcoming and friendly towards children.
+Nepalese people are also very welcoming and friendly to children.